Our Lord on earth said “I have a baptism to be baptized with, and how distressed I am till it is accomplished!”

-Baptism is a crossover.
-Jesus Christ had to face the cross to retrieve the life for mankind that was lost when Adam and Eve ate the forbidden fruit and became dead.
+Baptism is a crossover Jesus Christ had to face to retrieve the life for mankind that was lost when Adam and Eve ate the forbidden fruit and became dead.

 But this baptism that had Yeshua distressed was more than ceremonial like ours.
 He had to bare the brunt and the punishment for our sin, for all of us to share in His accomplish task of the cross, the life that Baptism symbolizes.

 This baptism that had Jesus “distressed until it was accomplished”, was the baptism all others relied upon for the efficacy of our salvation.
-That if He didn’t do it, meaning Him taking our sin to death with all its pain and consequences, for every human that would ever live, then the salvation of Gods people from creation would not come to into fruition.
+That if He didn’t do it, meaning Him taking our sin and death with all its pain and consequences to the cross, for every human that would ever live, then the salvation of Gods people from creation would not come to into fruition.

 Yeshua is that savior for all of mankind for all time, and the author and finisher of salvation for this one act on behalf of all of mankind.
 Because this baptism, or crossover, was the payment and proof that when you acknowledge this payment (His work at the cross) was Him paying for and taking on your death (not so much the human death but the one of being dead to God) for you to live Eternally with the Father, to never discuss sin ever again.
 Wow!

 This is why 1 John says “whoever sins has neither seen Him or known Him” because that’s who He is.
 His name is salvation.

 If we trace the name Jesus back to His first callings, it was Yah-shua translated into Joshua then Jesus.